 At St1, we want to build a workplace where everyone feels safe, valued, and empowered to be their true selves.
-This effort is driven by St1’s Diversity, Equity, and Inclusion (DEI) working group.
+St1’s Diversity, Equity, and Inclusion (DEI) working group contributes to this effort.

 “St1 is not an ordinary energy company, and neither are our employees.
 We see diversity as a strength.
 Each of us adds something extraordinary to the success we’re creating together,” says Lea Rankinen, Head of Sustainability & Corporate Affairs and the owner of the DEI initiative.